CiviCooP/org.civicoop.sepa.dd.pledges/README.md

 ##License

-This module is provided unde the Academic Free License v3.0 and is developed and maintained by [CiviCoop](http://www.civicoop.org)
+This module is provided under the Academic Free License v3.0 and is developed and maintained by [CiviCoop](http://www.civicoop.org)

 ## Functionality